Get

 What Dog Breeds Are Considered Hypoallergenic?

-Although the Bull Terrier is considered a non-hypoallergenic breed, allergy sufferers have other safer choices that allow them to enjoy the company of a furry friend with fewer reactions.
+Although Bull Terriers aren’t hypoallergenic, allergy sufferers have other safer choices that allow them to enjoy the company of a furry friend with fewer reactions.
 For sensitive individuals, it is best to look at dog breeds that are classified as “hypoallergenic” and less likely to trigger allergies!

 These breeds are considered hypoallergenic because they produce fewer allergens in the form of dander and hair, making them more tolerable for people with allergies.
 Characteristics that would consider a dog hypoallergenic include minimal shedding, minimal dander, level of drooling, and soft rather than spiky hair.
-It is interesting to note that the list of low-allergen breeds includes those with the least amount of hair (American Hairless and Chinese Crested) and those with some of the longest coats (Afghan hound)!
+It is interesting to note that the list of low-allergen breeds includes those with the least amount of hair (American Hairless and Chinese Crested) and those with some of the longest coats (Afghan Hound)!

 However, it is important to note that individual dogs within a breed can vary in their allergy-friendliness, so it’s important for allergy sufferers to spend time with individual dogs before making a commitment.